tabalren/PoA-Blockchain-Development/README.md

 3. Next, generate your genesis block.

- Markup : *  Run ./puppeth command in your Terminal, name your network (in my case, I named it "ubernet"), and select the option to configure a new genesis block.
+ Markup : *

+- Run ./puppeth command in your Terminal, name your network (in my case, I named it "renachain3"), and select the option to configure a new genesis block.

 - Choose the Clique (Proof of Authority) consensus algorithm.

-Paste both account addresses from the first step one at a time into the list of accounts to seal (see above for the addresses).
+- Paste both account addresses from the first step one at a time into the list of accounts to seal (see above for the addresses).

-Paste them again in the list of accounts to pre-fund.
+- Paste them again in the list of accounts to pre-fund.
 There are no block rewards in PoA, so you'll need to pre-fund.

-You can choose no for pre-funding the pre-compiled accounts (0x1 ..
+- You can choose no for pre-funding the pre-compiled accounts (0x1 ..
 0xff) with wei.
 This keeps the genesis cleaner.

-Add Chain ID.
+- Add a Chain ID.
 It can be any random number.
 In my case: 999.

-Complete the rest of the prompts, and when you are back at the main menu, choose the "Manage existing genesis" option.
+- Complete the rest of the prompts, and when you are back at the main menu, choose the "Manage existing genesis" option.

-Export genesis configurations.
-This will fail to create two of the files, but you only need ubernet.json.
+- Export genesis configurations.
+This will fail to create two of the files, but you only need renachain3.json.